La Trobe University: Naming the university

 While it was an interesting interpretation of a "local name", La Trobe, proposed by Fitzpatrick, was agreed unanimously upon by the planning committee after some alternatives, such as Deakin, were "thoughtfully put aside".
 Victorian State Parliamentarians, however, were far from unanimous when they came to debate the La Trobe University Bill.

 Sir Archibald Glenn, chairman of the committee, provided a concise summary as to why La Trobe was chosen:

 "Lieutenant-Governor Charles Joseph La Trobe has great historic significance for Victoria and his name is recognised internationally.
 La Trobe was not a university man... but he appears to have had almost every quality, one would desire in one.
 He had a lively interest in every aspect of life of the community, the will to work for the good of other men, and a sense of responsibility towards prosperity."

-The Victorian Minister for Education, Sir John Bloomfield, upon presenting the enabling bill to the Victorian parliament, reflected on the influence of Charles La Trobe in the foundation of the University of Melbourne over a 100 years before, concluding "my most satisfying reflection at this moment is that my father's father sought for gold in our hills, and he knew this city in the days of the man whom, at the behest of others, I am now trying to acknowledge.
+The Victorian Minister for Education, Sir John Bloomfield, upon presenting the enabling bill to the Victorian parliament, reflected on the influence of Charles La Trobe in the foundation of the University of Melbourne over 100 years before, concluding "my most satisfying reflection at this moment is that my father's father sought for gold in our hills, and he knew this city in the days of the man whom, at the behest of others, I am now trying to acknowledge.
 If Providence and this Parliament will it, my son's son may be taught in his aura and tradition."

 Although La Trobe, like his father, used "La Trobe" and "Latrobe" interchangeably, the committee selected the spelling that was predominantly used by his side of the family.